danenbm/bebop-test/README.md

-# bebop-test
+# Bebop Test

-Transaction Info struct is in schemas/transaction_info.bop.
+* TransactionInfo struct is in schemas/transaction_info.bop.

-The build.rs script will compile the schema file and generate the Rust structs and trait implementations needed for serialization/deserialization.
+* The build.rs script will compile the schema file and generate the Rust structs and trait implementations.
+* Generated code will end up in src/generated.
+* Basic test of serialization/deserialization in src/main.rs.

 # Installation
 ```